-If you’ve heard about Okunoshima, more widely known by its popular name of Rabbit Island, you can thank YouTube.
+If you’ve heard about Okunoshima, more widely known by its popular name of Rabbit Island (official website), you can thank YouTube.
 Before a 2014 YouTube video of a woman being “attacked” by a horde of friendly bunnies went viral, most visitors to Okunoshima were either elderly Japanese coming to enjoy the local onsen hot springs or school children on a field trip.
 Few foreign visitors would have ever been interested in coming to the island for reasons other than the hundreds of adorable rabbits who live here, mainly because the real history of the island is extremely dark.

 Nobody knows precisely how the rabbits ended up here in the first place, but it was certainly a change of fortune for an island whose history is far from cute.
 For many years before and during World War 2, Okunoshima didn’t even exist on a map; it was a secret military test site where the Imperial Army was creating and testing poison gas to be used on Japan’s enemies.
 After the war, all the facilities were destroyed; however, the local government did not want this disgraceful piece of Japanese history to become forgotten or covered up.
 They created the Poison Gas Museum as a memorial to remind people what horrible things can be done to others in the name of war.